Weybridge Charity’s aim is to help Weybridge residents who are in financial need. We give two types of help – Emergency Aid and Christmas Grants.

 If the person you talk with feels that you should qualify an Emergency Grant from Weybridge Charity, then

-- Ask them to write a short letter of support, explaining your circumstances and what it is that you need.
+- Ask them to write an email or short letter of support, explaining your circumstances and what it is that you need.

-- Ask them to send the letter to:
+- Ask them to send the email to firstname.lastname@example.org or letter to:

 Weybridge Charity Trustees will then act promptly to assess your application, and where appropriate will provide emergency aid.

 The Charity does not accept any applications for credit-card or other debt relief.

 All emergency aid applications have to be recommended in writing by the Social Worker, CAB or another approved agent.

 Direct requests by applicants are not considered.

 Each year, Weybridge Charity makes approximately 300 Christmas grants to local people.